 Description:

-Torbay is breathtaking, captivating, and welcoming, occupying a prime position on the south coast of Devon.
-Currently experiencing unprecedented levels of investment and the Council’s own ambitious transformation programme have given Torbay the opportunity to capitalise on the area’s profile and many assets.
+Torbay is breath-taking, captivating, and welcoming, occupying a prime position on the south coast of Devon.
+Currently experiencing unprecedented levels of investment and the council’s own ambitious transformation programme have given Torbay the opportunity to capitalise on the area’s profile and many assets.

-This varied role provides a platform to be actively involved, supporting key agendas pertinent to the success and prosperity of Torbay, its residents, businesses, and wider communities.
+To complement this journey, we are now seeking a Property Lawyer to join our Legal Services Team.
+This varied role provides a platform to be actively involved, supporting key agendas pertinent to the investment and prosperity of Torbay, its residents, businesses and wider communities.
 No two days will be the same, for which those already working within local government will attest to and actively thrive upon.

 We also understand the importance of an effective work-life balance, therefore offer an enviable hybrid working approach.
 This is managed effectively around the need to attend essential meetings and/or make court appearances in line with the remit of the role.

-For an informal chat please contact Philip Taylor on 01803 207142 or philip.taylor@torbay.gov.uk.
+For an informal chat please contact Ian Goldsmith on 01803207157 or ian.goldsmith@torbay.gov.uk.

-Interviews are expected to be conducted during the week commencing 29th September 2025.
+Interviews are expected to be conducted during the week commencing 20th October 2025.

 Our adverts do sometimes close early - even where there's a published deadline - so if you're keen, please apply as soon as possible.